la-ots/pelican/docs/migration-guide/index.md

 - Name
 - Sign In

+### Feature Blocks with new markup

+- Feature CTA

 ### Hero Blocks with new markup

 - Dual Pane
 - Text over Color-toned Photo
+- Hero Single Pane

 ### Page Templates with new markup